ayushabhinav/GameProblem/README.md

    2. game_v2.py -
         This gives the path travered to reach the target location.
 The path will not necessarily be the shortest path.
-        It used the brute force approach and recurssion to reach the solution.
+        It uses the brute force approach and recurssion to reach the solution.